COSC3020/augmenting-path-vijaykodru-1/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst case time complexity of the implemented code is $\Theta(V + E)$.
+This is because the initialization of the queue and the visited set along with adding start node to the visited set, all of them take constant time resulting in $O(1)$.
+Next the loop continues until the queue is emtpy which makes sure to visit all the nodes which is given by $O(V)$.
+And then the inner loop goes through each node and checks the edges of that node which takes $O(E)$.
+In a worst case scenerio we have to traverse through every single node to ensure every node is marked visites which in total we get the worst case complexity as $\Theta(V + E)$.

 References: